aomarabdelaziz/devops-project-1/README.md

 - **ansible-server**: Utilized for necessary configuration on the target hosts.
 - **jenkins-agent**: Employed to run Jenkins build jobs.

+Helm is utilized to package Jenkins and the application, and the Helm charts are uploaded to an S3 bucket using Terraform.

 ## Project Design

 ![Alternative Image](./assets/design-1.png)